Ready to say goodbye to debt for good? Learn More

 • This debt was discharged in bankruptcy.
 I’ve attached a copy of my discharge order.

-Include your name and contact information as well as the account number or any reference numbers included on the debt validation letter.
+Include your name and contact information.
+Also include the account number or any reference numbers included on the debt validation letter.
 But don’t include any information that was not provided in the debt validation letter.

 Send the letter by certified mail with a return receipt requested, so you can verify (and prove, if necessary) that the letter was received and when.